pwang649/myWiki/docs/Robotics/Control/DP.md

 :::

 - HJB-PDE is a terminal-time PDE.
-- Continuous-time counterpart of Bellman equation.
+- The continuous-time counterpart of the Bellman equation.
 - $L(x, u)+\frac{\partial V}{\partial x} \cdot f(x, u)=H(x, u, v) \text { Also called Hamiltonian}$
 - If there is only terminal cost (i.e., there is no running cost), the HJB PDE reduces to:
     $$